-Science Focus Area: Lawrence Livermore National Laboratory (LLNL)
+Science Focus Area: Lawrence Livermore National Laboratory

 Microbes Persist: Systems Biology of the Soil Microbiome

-- Lead Investigator: Jennifer Pett-Ridge1
+- Principal Investigator: Jennifer Pett-Ridge1

 - KBase App: Microbes Persist: Building a KBase Foundation for Microbial and Viral Ecogenomics in Soil

-- Apply SIP-metagenomics to delineate how changing water regimes shape activity of individual microbial populations and expression of ecophysiological traits that affect the fate of microbial and plant C.
+- Apply stable isotope probing (SIP) metagenomics to delineate how changing water regimes shape the activity of individual microbial populations and expression of ecophysiological traits that affect the fate of microbial and plant carbon.